 Here you will find information on complaints and reporting concerns, hearings and additional resources.

 If you have a concern about the conduct of actions of a registered early childhood educator ("RECE") and you wish to file a complaint, please complete and submit a

 Complaint Intake Form.

-To view a list of unregulated persons the College is currently aware of, click here.
+The College is committed to addressing illegal practise.
+To view a list of unregulated persons we are currently aware of, click here.